Technology in Education: The Importance of Connectivity

 Education Secretary, Damien Hinds has challenged the tech industry to launch an education revolution for schools, colleges and universities.
 In one of his first speeches to the sector at the World Education forum he talked about the schools which had already implemented state-of-the-art technology and how they are bringing education to life with virtual trips and control bots whist dramatically reducing time spent by teachers on burdensome administrative tasks.

 However, it is only a small proportion of schools in a position to offer such learning experiences until the right infrastructure is in place to support and utilise this technology.

 Technology plays such an important role in today’s society, it can be seen from the way we bank to how we pay for school meals.
 We live in a Digital Age where our children know no different, Ofcom reported that 44% of 5-15-year-olds have their own smartphone and 47% have their own tablet.
 As such this technology is expected as the norm, yet education establishments can be slow on the uptake.

 There can be many reasons why teachers and education establishments are reluctant such as lack of skills, fear of change or concerns about data security.
 But often, its due to their communications infrastructure not being fit for purpose:

-- Legacy infrastructures in place which are no longer cost efficient with end of life equipment holding back upgrades and digitisation
+- Legacy infrastructures in place that are no longer cost-efficient with the end of life equipment holding back upgrades and digitisation

 - Lack of understanding on the best way to migrate or upgrade due to size and complexity